AndreasAZiegler/xr-hugo-web/content/news/2021-08-20-newsletter_august_2021.en.md

 ---
 type: blogpost
 lang: en
 title: "Newsletter: If not you, who?
-Join the rebellion against Extinction"
+If not now, when?"
 slug: Newsletter_August_2021
 author: XR Newsletter Team
 branch: XR Switzerland